HOSTEL PART II

 Oddly, the one area that Eli Roth fails to hold up this time is in the area that became the talking point about Hostel the scenes of extreme torture and sadism.
 (It is possible that some of these have been cut by the New Zealand censor who first banned Hostel Part II from having a cinematic release we never, for instance, see the death of Bijou Phillips, leading one to think that maybe it has been cut).
 All that is left are a handful of scenes of no particular impact a scene where a naked Heather Matarazzo is strung upside down by her feet so that a female killer can do an Elizabeth Bathory and bathe in her blood; Richard Burgi accidentally catching Bijou Phillips hair in a buzzsaw and tearing part of her scalp off; a scene where a man, played by no less than notorious Italian director Ruggero Deodato of Cannibal Holocaust (1979) notoriety, is cutting flesh from a victims leg and eating it; and Lauren German cutting off Roger Barts dick with a pair of shears and feeding it to the dogs.
 Alas, these scenes lack the same gut-churning novelty factor as the original and Hostel Part II fades into a bland nothingness.

 The dull Hostel Part III (2011) was a further sequel made without Eli Roth.
-It would be another six years before Eli Roth would return to the directors chair with The Green Inferno (2013), followed by Knock Knock (2015) and the upcoming remake of Death Wish (2017).
+It would be another six years before Eli Roth would return to the directors chair with The Green Inferno (2013), followed by Knock Knock (2015) and the remake of Death Wish (2018).

 Trailer here (not in English language):-